ByronLove10/ByronLove10/README.md

 <h1 align="center">Hi 👋, I'm Javier</h1>
 <h3 align="center">A passionate student of Computer Engineering UPC</h3>

-- 🔭 I’m currently **finishing my degree** and working on two projects: one full-stack and another focused on pipeline and machine learning.
+- 🔭 I’m currently **finishing my degree** and working on two projects: one full-stack and another focused on pipelines and machine learning.

 - 🌱 My goal is to become a **full-stack developer**, and in the long run, either a **software project leader** or **to start my own software company**.
 I’m constantly learning and exploring new technologies